rwincewicz/aether/README.txt

 The layout used in Aether is grid based, either use layout/_grid-template1.scss or theme-settings (not yet implimented) to define column widths

 	1. header
+	2. navigation
-	2. content
+	3. content
-	3. sidebars
+	4. sidebars
-	4. footer
+	5. footer

 This is how the page template is buit in Aether, and it is responsive up from mobile 320px up to desktop 1140px